 Your healthcare practitioner will remove the catheter and bandage the punctured area in your skin.
 They will apply pressure to the bandaged area for at least 15 minutes to stop or prevent bleeding.
 If doctors insert the catheter through your leg, you will need to be in bed for four to six hours.
 This reduces the likelihood that your incision will bleed.
 Before you leave for home, your provider will assess you and go through at-home instructions.

 You should be able to leave the hospital on the same day as your angiography.
 After you return home, don't lift anything more than 4 kg or stoop or bend for the following two days.
 This should prevent the incision from bleeding.
-Some patients may need to spend the night in the hospital following their angiography procedure
+Some patients may need to spend the night in the hospital following their angiography procedure.

 The potential risks associated with angiography are low.
 However, complications can occur in the area where your provider punctured your skin to reach your artery.
 Angiography problems occur in less than one percent of cases.
+The risks of an angiography procedure usually involve your puncture site and consist of:

 Minor adverse events include a small amount of bleeding or bruising at the access site or a small hematoma.
 A hematoma is a contained collection of clotted blood outside the artery.
 Access site hematomas are usually small and require no specific therapy.
 They occur in less than 3% of patients.